SamanthaNeilen/JekyllBlog/BlogJekyll/_posts/2017-12-29-tips for making your code more suitable for unit tests.markdown

 }
 {% endhighlight %}
 <p>
 Notice that in the adapters above that I only implemented and extracted the interfaces that I actually use.
-It is not necessary to extract all the functionality of the third party code if you never call it.
+It is not necessary to extract all the functionality of the third-party code if you never call it.
 </p>
 <p>
-Now that I have interfaces for all my ExportService dependencies I can refactor my ExportService class and write the appropriate unittest for the public CreateCustomerOverviewZipFile method.
+Now that I have interfaces for all my ExportService dependencies I can refactor my ExportService class and write the appropriate unit test for the public CreateCustomerOverviewZipFile method.
 </p>
 {% highlight c# %}
 public class ExportService